maurges/every-rust-gui-library/notes.md

 It's bad how your components are not the same class as library components, which is a common problem for binding libraries.

+Let's also look at the tutorial for relm4 v0.3.
+Not going to write any code, but just have a look at the api and how it's changed.
+the biggest thing is that ll of the trait in SimpleComponent are split into Model, Update and Widget, so ironically v0.5 is closer to relm-the-original;
+and it thus it's a good thing I started with that since I can now look at tutorial for every version and understand it.
+Also, funnyly, it shows that relm4 developers had crap foresight: all the changes they made they have undone.
+Honestly, I like this split more: no more problems with factory component being separate from a regular component.
+Oh wait, lol, are there?
+There is still a FactoryPrototype which is unsplit.
+And also the factory component can't update itself?
+This seems weird, I think the tutorial just doesn't show it.

+Creating components is even more unwieldy than in 0.5, so some progress was made.

+Looking at the migration guide now.
+Output messages were added in 0.5.
+This is the most endemic feature of relm4 for me, and it's weird seing it added only so late.

+Well, this is hard to judge.
+I didn't like 0.5 much, and the changes I've seen at least in the tutorial were both for worse and for better.
+I guess I can say is that having that many changes in a gui framework is bad for the users, so be mindful of that.

 - Default widgets: enough, good looking
 - Creating simple widgets: no idea
 - Creating compound widgets: simple but not first-class